jun-yeonglee/cginess_and_aging/README.md

 These Perl codes enable to calculate 'distribution shift' and 'net expression change' from RNA-seq data.
 (reference will be added soon.)

 # How to use
-Usage: perl cal_distshift_allpairstesting_rmBoth0_multithreads.pl [read count table]
+Usage: perl cal_distshift_allpairstesting_rmBoth0_multithreads.pl [#threads] [file name]

-Example: perl cal_distshift_allpairstesting_rmBoth0_multithreads.pl normcnt_deseq2_GSE121539_mouse_infoAdded.txt
+Example: perl cal_distshift_allpairstesting_rmBoth0_multithreads.pl 16 normcnt_deseq2

+[#threads]: These codes provide multithreading. you can choose the number of threads you want to use.

-[read count table]: A table of normalized read counts is recommended.
+[file name]: Table(s) of read counts.
+Normalized read counts are recommended.
 DESeq2-normalized counts were used in the study.

+You can use a specific file name for a single file, or can use common file name that put together your target files.

 To calculate distribution shift, use 'cal_distshift_allpairstesting_rmBoth0_multithreads.pl'.

 To calculate net expression change, use 'cal_netexpchange_allpairstesting_rmBoth0_multithreads.pl'.

-Their usages are identical.

 # Note
 1. These codes need 'transpose.pl', which is involved in this project.